The Moon's Highs and Lows

 Table 1: Moon's highest regions (LROC Quickmap)

-How about the lowest point on the Moon?
-Unsurprisingly it's in the SPA basin on the farside.
+Unsurprisingly, the Moon's lowest point is in the SPA basin on the farside.
 Informally called 'Point Trieste', it sits in a crater within a crater within a crater: in a part of the SPA basin already at -4 km elevation, a projectile gouged out the 140 km Antoniadi crater, the floor of which dips another 3 km, bringing us to about -7 km elevation.
 Continuing along Antoniadi's floor we encounter a 13 km crater that has carved a further 2 km into the surface, dropping us to over 9 km below the lunar datum.
 This location is marked 'a' in Figs 5 and 7, and Fig 8 shows the height profile across it.

 Fig 7: Moon's lowest points - 3D terrain view (LROC Quickmap)